X

 “Kenward and Ames source fruit from some of Napa Valley’s very finest sites for these rich, sumptuous wines.
 In fact, in some cases, site is really what comes through most in the wines.
 I am thinking in particular of some of the wines from Vine Hill Ranch Vineyard I saw this year.”
 ANTONIO GALLONI, VINOUS

 The Phillips family has represented the best of the Napa Valley grape growing community for three generations.
 Their Vine Hill Ranch Vineyard is a special part of Tor’s 50-year history in the Napa Valley.
 He knew its early stewards, Bob and Alex Phillips, who moved to their family’s Oakville vineyard in 1978.
 Over time, they cultivated it into the world-renowned site it is today – best suited for Cabernet Sauvignon.
-We now work with their son, Bruce Phillips, where we have three blocks of Cabernet Sauvignon.
-We are hard pressed to think of a vintage where Vine Hill Ranch Vineyard did not contribute to our Black Magic bottling.
-The Phillips family’s love and dedication to the land is inspirational.
+We now work with their son, Bruce Phillips, where we have two blocks of Cabernet Sauvignon.
+The Phillips family’s love and dedication to the land are inspirational.

 Vine Hill Ranch vineyard row